carrue79/Midterm_project/README.md

 # My simulation project

 Midterm project using tkinter and simulating computer networks.
 It's the light version of "Game of life" simulation with my own rules.
-There are pink and blue rectangles that represent girls and boys.
+There are pink and blue rectangles that represent X chromosomes and Y chromosomes.
 This idea is related to tasks in biology on the topic of genetics.

 ## Rules of simulation:
 - Rule 1: If there are two pink cells in the neighbour's cells, then a girl is born.